hassansuhaib/100-days-of-code/log.md

 **Today's Progress:**
 Today I started building the Final Project using CSS, JavaScript, Bootstrap, Python, Flask, and SQLITE3.
 Yeah, I know that's a lot but I will gain experience and skill.
 I wanna end #100DaysOfCode with a bang.

+### Day 100: May 22, 2020.

+**Today's Progress:**
+Alhamdulillah I have completed the challenge without taking even a single day off.
+Started from @freeCodeCamp and now we here.
+I will write an article about my journey soon IA.
+BTW, today I worked on The Art Gallery app for @cs50's Final Project.